Disclosure Notice

 Shareholder Risks

-The trading market for Knife River common stock has existed only a short period following the Separation, and the market price and trading volume of its common stock may fluctuate significantly.
+The trading market for Knife River common stock has existed only a relatively short period, and the market price and trading volume of its common stock may fluctuate significantly.

-An active trading market for the Company’s common stock was only recently initiated following the Separation.
 The trading price of Knife River common stock has been and may continue to be volatile and the trading volume may fluctuate and cause significant price variations to occur.
-For many reasons, including the other risks identified in this section, the market price of the Company’s common stock may be more volatile than its market peers.
-These factors may result in short-term or long-term negative pressure on the value of the Company’s common stock.
-We cannot predict the prices at which the Company’s common stock may trade.
+For many reasons, including the other risks identified in this section, the market price of Knife River’s common stock may be more volatile than its market peers.
+These factors may result in short-term or long-term negative pressure on the value of Knife River’s common stock.
+We cannot predict the prices at which Knife River’s common stock may trade.

-The market price of shares of Knife River common stock may fluctuate significantly due to a number of factors, some of which may be beyond the Company’s control, including: actual or anticipated fluctuations in Knife River’s operating results; declining operating revenues derived from Knife River’s core business; the operating and stock price performance of comparable companies; changes in the regulatory and legal environment in which the Company operates; market conditions in the construction materials and contracting services market; and the domestic and global economy as a whole.
+The market price of shares of Knife River common stock may fluctuate significantly due to a number of factors, some of which may be beyond our control, including: actual or anticipated fluctuations in our operating results, the operating and stock price performance of comparable companies, changes in the regulatory and legal environment in which we operate, market conditions in the construction materials and contracting services market, and the domestic and global economy as a whole.

-If securities or industry analysts do not publish research or publish misleading or unfavorable research about the Company’s business, Knife River’s stock price and trading volume could decline.
+If securities or industry analysts do not publish research or publish misleading or unfavorable research about our business, Knife River’s stock price and trading volume could decline.

 The trading market for Knife River common stock depends in part on the research and reports that securities or industry analysts publish about Knife River or its business.
-If one or more of the analysts downgrades the Company’s stock or publishes misleading or unfavorable research about its business, the Company’s stock price would likely decline.
-If one or more of the analysts ceases coverage of Knife River common stock or fails to publish reports on the Company regularly, demand for Knife River common stock could decrease, which could cause Knife River common stock price or trading volume to decline.
+If one or more of the analysts downgrades Knife River’s stock or publishes misleading or unfavorable research about our business, Knife River’s stock price could decline.
+If one or more of the analysts ceases coverage of Knife River common stock or fails to publish reports on us regularly, demand for Knife River common stock could decrease, which could cause Knife River common stock price or trading volume to decline.

-Stockholder percentage of ownership in Knife River may be diluted in the future.
+Stockholder percentage of ownership in us may be diluted in the future.

-Knife River stockholders’ percentage ownership in Knife River may be diluted because of equity awards that have been and will be granted to its directors, officers and employees or otherwise as a result of equity issuances for acquisitions or capital market transactions.
-Certain Knife River employees also have stock-based awards relating to shares of Knife River common stock after the Separation as a result of conversion of MDU Resources stock-based awards (in whole or in part) to Knife River stock-based awards.
+Our stockholders’ percentage ownership in Knife River has been, and is expected to further be, diluted because of equity awards that have been and will be granted to its directors, officers and employees.
+Our stockholders’ percentage ownership in Knife River may also be diluted as a result of equity issuances for acquisitions or capital market transactions.

-In addition, Knife River’s amended and restated certificate of incorporation authorizes it to issue, without the approval of its stockholders, one or more classes or series of preferred stock that have such designation, powers, preferences and relative, participating, optional and other special rights, including preferences over Knife River common stock respecting dividends and distributions, as its board of directors generally may determine.
+In addition, our second amended and restated certificate of incorporation authorizes us to issue, without the approval of our stockholders, one or more classes or series of preferred stock that have such designation, powers, preferences and relative, participating, optional and other special rights, including preferences over Knife River common stock respecting dividends and distributions, as our board of directors generally may determine.
 The terms of one or more classes or series of preferred stock could dilute the voting power or reduce the value of Knife River common stock.
-Similarly, the repurchase or redemption rights or liquidation preferences the Company could assign to holders of preferred stock could affect the residual value of the common stock.
+Similarly, the repurchase or redemption rights or liquidation preferences we could assign to holders of preferred stock could affect the residual value of the common stock.

-Knife River cannot guarantee the timing, declaration, amount or payment of dividends on its common stock.
+We cannot guarantee the timing, declaration, amount or payment of dividends, if any, on our common stock.

-The timing, declaration, amount and payment of any dividends are within the discretion of the Company’s board of directors, and will depend upon many factors, including its financial condition, earnings, capital requirements of its operating subsidiaries, covenants associated with certain of the Company’s debt service obligations, legal requirements, regulatory constraints, industry practice, ability to access capital markets, and other factors deemed relevant by the Company’s board of directors.
-Moreover, if Knife River determines to pay any dividend in the future, there can be no assurance that it will continue to pay such dividends or the amount of such dividends.
+The timing, declaration, amount and payment of any dividends are within the discretion of our board of directors, and will depend upon many factors, including our financial condition, earnings, capital requirements of our operating subsidiaries, covenants associated with certain of our debt service obligations, legal requirements, regulatory constraints, industry practice, ability to access capital markets, and other factors deemed relevant by our board of directors.
+Moreover, if we determine to pay any dividend in the future, there can be no assurance that we will continue to pay such dividends or the amount of such dividends.

 This exclusive forum provision may limit the ability of Knife River’s stockholders to bring a claim in a judicial forum that such stockholders find favorable for disputes with Knife River or its directors or officers, which may discourage such lawsuits against the Company and its directors and officers, and such provision may also make it more expensive for Knife River’s stockholders to bring such claims.